 However, I recommend you buy Zombie economics for light summer vacation reading with your e-reader.

-You will like Zombie Economics – If you are are a leftest academic or part of the Hollywood crowd, when it comes to economic thinking, you will be nodding your head yes while reading this book.
-However, if you are a serious student of economic thought, chances are you will pass Quiggin off as another economic journalist who uses the subject propagate his personal views on politics in the language of economics.
+You will like Zombie Economics – If you are are a most left academic or part of the Hollywood crowd, when it comes to economic thinking, you will be nodding your head yes while reading this book.
+However, if you are a serious student of economic thought, chances are you will pass Quiggin off as another financial journalist who uses the subject propagate his personal views on politics in the language of economics.

-Perhaps we all do this, including myself.
-However, there is a big difference between myself and Quiggin, that is although I only have a Master’s in Economics I have spend most of my life in the real economy rather than an academic ivory tower.
+Perhaps we all do this, including me.
+However, there is a big difference between myself and Quiggin; that is, although I only have a Master’s in Economics, I have to spend most of my life in the real economy rather than an academic ivory tower.
 Therefore I feel my views are a little more objective.

 However, despite the fuzzy logic in the book, I enjoyed reading it.
-Right or wrong he is a good writer if if of economic fiction.
-Further, I actually like to read opposing points of view more than books book that agree with my ideas.
-Economic books of opposing views challenge me, rather than simply give me more information that supports my own somewhat libertarian views.
+Right or wrong, he is an excellent writer if of commercial fiction.
+Further, I like to understand opposing points of view more than books that agree with my ideas.
+Economic books of opposing views challenge me rather than give me more information that supports my own somewhat libertarian views.

-I can recommend Zombie Economics as long as you understand what it is, that is entertainment It is also an argument against the paradigm of post Keynesian thought, and a subtle economic prescription to bring back to life some even older and more dangerous zombies from the past, that are connected with government intervention and John Maynard Keynes.
+I can recommend Zombie Economics as long as you understand what it is, that is entertainment.
+It is also an argument against the paradigm of post-Keynesian thought.
+A subtle economic prescription to bring back to life some even older and more dangerous zombies from the past that are connected with government intervention and John Maynard Keynes.

-The five main myth’s John Quiggin tries to dispel in Economics
+The five central myth’s John Quiggin tries to dispel in Economics

 - Great moderation